astrohart/MFR/MFR.FileSystem.Retrievers/README.md

 | [MFR.Settings.Configuration.Exceptions.ConfigurationNotAttachedException](#T-MFR-Settings-Configuration-Exceptions-ConfigurationNotAttachedException 'MFR.Settings.Configuration.Exceptions.ConfigurationNotAttachedException') | Thrown if no config data is attached to this object. |
 | [System.IO.DirectoryNotFoundException](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.IO.DirectoryNotFoundException 'System.IO.DirectoryNotFoundException') | Thrown if the folder whose pathname is specified by the '
 `rootFolderPath`
-' parameter cannot be located on the disk. |
+' parameter cannot be located on the file system. |

 <a name='M-MFR-FileSystem-Retrievers-FileSystemEntryListRetrieverBase-Reset'></a>
 ### Reset() `method`